 The Committee also encouraged Liberia to “extend and accelerate the implementation of programs designed to sensitize and provide alternate sources of income for those who perform FGM” and to “strengthen its awareness-raising and educational efforts, targeted at both women and men, including government officials at all levels, chiefs, and other traditional and community leaders...to eliminate the practice of female genital mutilation and its underlying cultural justification.”

 Bolstering this, at an international event on gender equality in 2015, President Johnson-Sirleaf publicly stated that "too many of our countries have yet to muster the courage to ban the irreparable harm inflicted by genital mutilation on young girls in traditional societies".
 However, to date, no action has been taken to ban FGM in Liberia.
 Over 58% of Liberian women have undergone FGM.

-Things appeared to be changing in mid-2015, when in response to many years of international and national pressure, a domestic violence bill was finally introduced in Liberia to strengthen legislation on various forms of violence against women and girls – including, for the first time, a ban on FGM.
-However, the bill only regarded FGM as an offence in situations where it is performed on a person under the age of 18 – or a person 18 years old or over, without their consent.
+Things appeared to be changing in mid-2015 when in response to many years of international and national pressure, a domestic violence bill was finally introduced in Liberia to strengthen legislation on various forms of violence against women and girls – including, for the first time, a ban on FGM.
+However, the bill only regarded FGM as an offense in situations where it is performed on a person under the age of 18 – or a person 18 years old or over, without their consent.
 This would effectively provide a legal loophole for parents or legal guardians to grant “consent” on behalf of their daughters, leaving those most at risk unprotected.
-They also included ineffective penalties for perpetrators, where counselling and fines could be arbitrarily determined by a judge.
+They also included ineffective penalties for perpetrators, where counseling and fines could be arbitrarily determined by a judge.
 Ultimately, however, the bill passed without including any ban on FGM.

 Members of practicing communities have little choice but to be forced or coerced into this harmful practice to be considered full members of their community.
 And even women from non-practicing communities, such as in Ruth Berry Peale’s case, are at risk.